andtem2000/Neonatal_seizure_detection_dl_algorithm/README.md

 ---
 ## 1. Introduction

-This is the python implementation code for running a neonatal seizure detection algorithm using deep learning.
+This is code for running a neonatal seizure detection algorithm using a deep learning convnet.
 EEG signal and annotation files are given from the Helsinki publicly available dataset.

 ---